Communism in Colombia: El Bogotazo (1948)

-After taking state power from Liberals in 1946, the Conservatives began to overturn Liberal reforms.
+After taking state power from the Liberals in 1946, the Conservatives began to overturn Liberal reforms.
 The popular Colombian Liberal Party leader Jorge Eliécer Gaitán led the National National Leftist Revolutionary Union or UNIR (Unión de Izquierdista Revolucionaria).
 They organized protest movements against the Conservative policies.

-Gaitán was shot and killed about 1:15 p.m. on April 9, 1948, near the corner of Carrera Séptima and Jimenez de Quesada in Central Bogotá during the 9th Pan-American Conference.
+Gaitán was shot and killed about 1:15 p.m. on April 9, 1948, near the corner of Carrera Séptima and Jiménez de Quesada in Central Bogotá during the 9th Pan-American Conference.

 After the death of Gaitán, riots erupted in Bogotá.
 The enraged mob killed his assassin Juan Roa Sierra and dragged his body in the streets to the front of the presidential palace, where it was hanged.
-The rioters took control of all national radio stations in the city of Bogotá, and announcements were delivered against the Conservative government of Mariano Ospina Pérez.
+The rioters took control of all national radio stations in the city of Bogotá; announcements were delivered against the Conservative government of Mariano Ospina Pérez.
 Bridges were blown up, and this caused a lack of food in the city.
 The airfields at Honda, Cartago, Barrancabermeja and Turbo were also taken.
 The rioters' slogan was Yankee imperialism wants to convert us into military and economic colonies, and we must fight in defense of Colombian society.

 La Violencia

-Following the events of "El Bogotazo", a decade long civil war broke out among the Conservative and Liberal factions of Colombian politics.
+Following the events of "El Bogotazo", a decade-long civil war broke out between the Conservative and Liberal factions of Colombian politics.
 The conflict, known as "La Violencia", would claim the lives of over 200,000 people.
 While directly resulting from the assassination of liberal politician Jorge Eliécer Gaitán, the rising tensions that resulted in "El Bogotazo" and "La Violencia" can be attributed to the return to power of the Conservative party in 1946 and its encouragement of seizing back territories held by liberal officials and supporters.
-As a result, conflict broke out among the politically polarized lower classes in the countryside of Colombia, leading to a Liberal-Conservative Civil war.
-By the end of the conflict, the majority of the casualties would be of peasants and laborers.
+As a result, conflict broke out among the politically polarized lower classes in the countryside of Colombia, leading to a Liberal-Conservative Civil War.
+By the end of the conflict, the majority of the casualties would be peasants and laborers.

-The end of the conflict came in 1958 with the development of a unified political party between the Liberal and Conservative factions in Colombia.
+The conflict ended in 1958 with the formation of a unified political party from Colombia's Liberal and Conservative factions.
 The new bipartisan system became known as La Frente Nacional (National Front) and involved alternating political power between the Liberal and Conservative branches of the new party.
 This movement also resulted in the establishment of a political superpower that would effectively prevent the involvement of other political groups, such as the Colombian Communist Party (PCC) in government.
 The National Front system lasted until 1990.
 In that time, the new party system led to the consolidation of socio-economic, military, religious, and political power.
-With the support of the military, the church and corporations, the National Front effectively surpassed opposition political movements and any type of political or social reforms.
+With the support of the military, the church, and corporations, the National Front effectively surpassed opposition political movements and any political or social reforms.